Home » Trigger Point Pain Patterns » Lower Extremity Pain » Thigh Pain » knee pain » Knee Pain Going Down Stairs

 My experience

 I fell in the driveway and landed on my back, jarring my hip.
 Weirdly, I didn’t hit the knee at all.
 I felt fine.
 This problem developed several days later.
-I had pain on the top of my knee when I went downstairs and walked downhill.
+I had pain on the top of my knee when I walked downhill or downstairs.
 Other clients have told me similar stories about this pain from hiking, tripping, auto accidents, etc.

 The Musculoskeletal Anatomy Behind Your Pain